 Speaking to People With Alzheimer’s

 Learning how to talk to your loved ones suffering from Alzheimer’s or dementia is crucial for maintaining a healthy relationship.
 While speaking to people with Alzheimer’s is not always easy, it is possible through practice and can be extremely rewarding.
 As these diseases progress from forgetfulness to radical changes in personality and functionality, a commitment to patience and listening becomes key.
-As dementia gradually reduce the effectiveness of a person’s ability to communicate, it is important to always remember your loved one is somewhere in there.
+As dementia gradually reduces the effectiveness of a person’s ability to communicate, it is important to always remember your loved one is somewhere in there.
 With this guide of communication strategies, it becomes possible to to strengthen communication with your aging parent or grandparent.

 Communicating in the early stages